IOTechSystems/xrt-examples/AzureSphere/README.md

 * Download the [ModbusPal.jar](https://iotech.jfrog.io/artifactory/public/ModbusPal.jar) file.

+* On Windows to allow access to the server:

+** Disable Windows Firewall

+** Open TCP port 1502 in Firewall Settings

 * Run the simulator by clicking on download (Windows) or with the command:

 `java -jar ModbusPal.jar`